Our rating: (4.3/5)

 + VAT

 Problems with the offer?
 Enable cookies and disable ad blockers.
-This offer cannot be used with an existing account.
-If you cannot get it to work, let us know.
+Cannot be used with an existing account.
+If offer still doesn’t work, let us know.

-Get SumUp Solo for just €79 + VAT.
+Get SumUp Solo for just €71 + VAT.
 No ongoing fees or contract.
 Free shipping in 3-5 working days.

 We allow solution providers to offer product discounts for the benefit of our readers.
 These discounts do not influence our editorial content such as reviews or recommendations.
 Ratings are based on full retail price.
 (Full policy)

-How it works
+How SumUp Solo works

 SumUp is known for its user-friendly, simple card payment solutions for small businesses and sole traders alike.

-SumUp Solo is a special one: a square-shaped, standalone card reader without a physical PIN pad.
+Its flagship model SumUp Solo is a special one: a square-shaped, standalone card reader without a physical PIN pad.

 SumUp Solo and box contents

-SumUp Solo unboxed.
+SumUp Solo with the basic countertop stand, unboxed.

-It’s therefore ideal as a mobile card terminal and for table-service in, for example, a small café with a secured WiFi network.
+It’s therefore ideal both as a mobile card terminal and for table-service in, for example, a small café with a secured WiFi network.

 To accept a card payment, you enter an amount and custom description on the screen, proceed to add a tip (if relevant), process the card and send a digital receipt.
 Transactions can be viewed and refunded on the terminal.
+Or if connected to a tablet register, the SumUp POS software on the register initiates the sale.

 Accepted cards